Capsular Contracture Treatment By Dr. Jaibaji

 Grade 4: The breast is not only misshaped but now it is painful to touch.

-Is there a medical treatment for capsular contracture?
+Medical treatment for capsular contracture?

-Capsular contracture surgery
+Capsular contracture surgery and removal

 Can I get a bigger implant after capsular contracture removal?